 Emphasising the need for fatigue to be adequately considered when determining risk-based crewing levels.

-Ensuring the risk assessment (including the appropriate crewing determination is accessible to the master, crew and enforcement personnel).
+Ensuring that the risk assessment (including the appropriate crewing determination) is accessible to the master, crew and enforcement personnel.

 Requiring owners to consult with the master and crew in the development of risk assessments.